 How can we help?

-- respond to formal investigations, including coordinating responses across multiple jurisdictions;
+- in responding to formal investigations, including coordinating responses across multiple jurisdictions;

-- negotiate enforceable undertakings, assist with conciliations, make submissions on determinations, declarations and directions, and lodge appeals to the Administrative Appeals Tribunal (AAT);
+- by negotiating enforceable undertakings, assisting with conciliations, making submissions on determinations, declarations and directions, and lodging appeals to the Administrative Appeals Tribunal (AAT);

-- respond to information and document production requests; and
+- in responding to information and document production requests; and